RA-DevProjects/Password-Strength-Checker/README.md

 7. The user can enter another password or exit

-Disclaimer
+Disclaimer:
 This tool is for educational purposes only.
 It is not a professional security auditing tool and should not be relied upon as the only measure of password security.
 Do not test real passwords that you actively use.

-Educational Purposes
+Educational Purposes:
 Displays proper understanding of python through the use of a working and navigable program

-Author
+Author:
 Created by RA-DevProjects

 GitHub profile:
 https://github.com/RA-DevProjects

-Contributions
+Contributions:
 Contributions, improvements, and suggestions are very much welcome.
 Pull requests and issue reports are appreciated since this was quite a simple project.